Roseanna329/UBC-ENM-Workshop-Fall-2016/README.md

 UBC Ecological Niche Modeling Workshop
 ======================================

-In this workshop we cover the basics of building an ecological niche model and you will specifically learn how to use R to generate MAXENT niche models.
+In this workshop we will cover the basics of building an ecological niche model.
+You will specifically learn how to use R to generate niche models with the MAXENT algorithm.

 ### *Course Outline*